Last Updated on January 18, 2022 by Dave Farquhar

 Heroin started out in the inner cities, an affliction of the poor who had meager resources.
 The counter-culture artists and rebels got the idea from the poor, according to the book Silent Cries: From the Hearts of Alcoholics and Addicts by W. Lionel Carrega, page 165.
 And it boomed throughout the decade.
 From 1961 to 1971, heroin arrests increased 700% according to the book Drugs and Society by Glen Hanson and Peter Venturelli.

-Taking all of this into consideration, it seems more likely than not that intravenous drug use was present on Delmar in the 1960s.
+Taking all of this into consideration, it seems more likely than not that intravenous drug use was present on or near Delmar in the 1960s.
 How did it get there?

 Much of it arrived over ground, from New York.
 This heroin tended to be very diluted by the time it got here.
 Some went through Canada first.
 Small quantities arrived by airplane.
 Airline staff would secret it onto a plane.
 Sometimes it would come on international flights, stashed on the plane, then it would come through customs and they would remove it on the next flight according to the book Smack: Heroin and the American City by Eric Schneider, on page 105.
 It happens that St. Louis was TWA’s hub in the 1960s.